curseforge-docker/modpack-servers/README.md

 | [All the Mods 6](https://www.curseforge.com/minecraft/modpacks/all-the-mods-6)      | [1.4.1](https://github.com/orgs/curseforge-docker/packages/container/all-the-mods-6/1142098) | [1.5.0](https://hub.docker.com/layers/curseforge/all-the-mods-6/1.5.0/images/sha256-4f8cad9873af452757d6f07203b7af6e951ce60bd6a59e4c0f5572aba962d8e3?context=explore) [1.4.1](https://hub.docker.com/layers/curseforge/all-the-mods-6/1.4.1/images/sha256-cd5d74dfb422fadec278fc45074603634879c97b7a9ab8e3474cf3939a027b21?context=explore)
 | [SkyFactory 4](https://www.curseforge.com/minecraft/modpacks/skyfactory-4)          | -                                                                                            | [4.2.2](https://hub.docker.com/layers/curseforge/skyfactory-4/4.2.2/images/sha256-713c867f5b4b8ca50fe8a567f6dee85a943b7fcae32efe9d0bb3c1042e38c87f?context=explore)

-_The `latest` tag might not always be the latest version of the modpack, but the newest version we published._
+_Currently we do not have a `latest` tag for the docker containers, you will therefore always need to specify the server version you need._

 ## Contribution

 Please feel free to create pull requests and write about your issues here on GitHub.
 Constuctive Feedback is always a nice reward for our work.
-Though, if you are having trouble using docker or something is wrong with the modpack, please either read the docker documentation or refer to the mod pack author(s).
+Though, if you are having trouble using docker or something is wrong with the modpack, please either read the docker documentation or refer to the modpack author(s).

 ## The credit goes to ...